astral-sh/ruff/docs/preview.md

 select = ["ALL"]
 ```

-However, it would be enabled in any of the above cases if you you enabled preview in your configuration file:
+However, it would be enabled in any of the above cases if you enabled preview in your configuration file:

 ```toml
 [tool.ruff]